zmkfirmware/zmk/docs/docs/features/boot-magic-combo.md

 ## Multiple Actions

-If you want a single boot magic key to perform multiple actions, simply add properties for each action to the same `zmk,boot-magic-key` node.
+If you want a single boot magic combo to perform multiple actions, simply add properties for each action to the same `zmk,boot-magic-combo` node.
 The order of the properties does not matter.

 For example, to make a key that resets settings and then reboots to the bootloader, add both `reset-settings` and `jump-to-bootloader`: